-Applicants would usually be expected to have a First or Upper-Second Class Honours degree (or an equivalent overseas qualification) in a mathematical subject.
+Applicants would usually be expected to have a 1st or upper 2nd class Honours Bachelor degree or an MSc with Merit or Distinction (or an equivalent overseas qualification) in a mathematical subject.
 In some research areas a background in physics, engineering or computer science is also acceptable.

 Months of entry

-Students may enter our graduate programme in logic by initially taking our taught M.Sc. course over 1 year.
+Students may enter our graduate programme in Mathematical Logic by initially taking our taught M.Sc. course over 1 year.
 This will provide an introduction to mathematical logic and, subject to satisfactory progress, can lead to admission to the PhD programme.

 Information for international students

 Students whose first language is not English require a minimum score of IELTS 6.5 with 6.0 in writing and no module less than 5.5 (or a recognised equivalent qualification).